-And remember: Always keep a warm blanket or throw in your car, and if you go out in snowy weather, make sure you have a shovel in the boot, and a flask with a hot drink, just in case you break down or get stuck in the snow.
+And remember: Always keep a warm blanket or throw in your car, and if you go out in snowy weather, be prepared!
+Make sure you have a shovel in the boot, and a flask with a hot drink, just in case you break down or get stuck in the snow.
 As every boy and girl scout knows, it’s always better to ‘be prepared’ and better to be safe than sorry.

 Some Like it Hot!

 Hot toddies have long been used as natural remedies for winter, treating colds and ‘flu symptoms, as well as being preventative against ailments.
-Honey has long been known to help soothe a sore throat, and is now being recommended by some doctors.
+Honey has long been known to help soothe a sore throat and is now being recommended by some doctors.

-Making a warm honey and lemon drink, with a dash of whisky, definitely helps you feel better.
+Making a warm honey and lemon drink, with a dash of whisky, definitely, helps you feel better.

 Cook up some vegetable ‘bone’ broth

 It’s been well publicised that good bone broth is good for you if you’re feeling under the weather.
 However, it’s not an option for vegans or vegetarians.
-When my toy poodle was really ill, I religiously made and fed him bone broth, but I have to say that as a vegetarian, I found the smell really off-putting.
+When my toy poodle was really ill, I religiously made and fed him bone broth.
+But I have to say that as a vegetarian, I found the smell really off-putting.

 Try some Turmeric

 Let’s face it.
 As soon as Starbucks bring out the red cups and the Gingerbread Lattes, it feels like Christmas.
-But let’s not forget that a Gingerbread Latte weighs in at a cool 260 calories (with 11 grams of fat to boot) so it’s best not to get too attached!
+But let’s not forget that a Gingerbread Latte weighs in at a cool 260 calories (with 11 grams of fat to boot.)
+So it’s best not to get too attached!

 My alternative?
-Why not try a Turmeric Latte instead, a perfect natural health remedy for winter !
+Why not try a Turmeric Latte instead, a perfect natural health remedy for winter!

-Turmeric not only has antiseptic and anti-viral properties, it also aids digestion and boosts immunity.
+Turmeric not only has antiseptic and anti-viral properties, but it also aids digestion and boosts immunity.
 This may help reduce your risk of catching colds and ‘flu during winter months.
 Oh, and it’s also delicious!

 Find my Turmeric Latte recipe here.

-If your skin tend to be duller, drier and more dehydrated during the winter months, then it’s time to get brushing!
+If your skin tends to be duller, drier and more dehydrated during the winter months, then it’s time to get brushing!
 Surprisingly, our skin – the body’s largest organ – is often the most neglected at this time of year.
 This is mainly because it’s hidden under layers of clothing, so ‘out of sight, out of mind.’

 It only takes a few minutes every day to reap the rewards of dry body brushing.
-These include stimulating lymphatic drainage (the body’s waste disposal system,) removing built-up toxins, boosting the immune system and improving blood circulation.
+These include stimulating lymphatic drainage (the body’s waste disposal system,) removing built-up toxins, boosting the immune system, and improving blood circulation.